asisipenzi/Android-Basic-Projects/README.md

-Project files for the tasks completed so far.
+Project files for the Udacity Android Basics Course.